 Ladee Hubbard is the author of the novel The Talented Ribkins which received the 2018 Ernest J. Gaines Award.
 Her short fiction received a Faulkner-Wisdom Creative Writing Award and has appeared in numerous journals including Guernica, Callaloo, and Copper Nickel.
 Her nonfiction has appeared in The Times Literary Supplement.
 She is a recipient of a 2016 Rona Jaffe Foundation Writers Award and has received additional fellowships and grants from The Sustainable Arts Foundation, The Sacatar Foundation, Hedgebrook, Art Omi, Virginia Center for the Creative Arts and Vermont Studios Center, among others.
 She earned a BA from Princeton University, a MFA from the University of Wisconsin at Madison and a PhD from the University of California at Los Angeles.
 She currently lives in New Orleans.

 Eugenia Kim's debut novel, The Calligrapher’s Daughter, won the 2009 Borders Original Voices Award, was shortlisted for the Dayton Literary Peace Prize, and was a Best Historical Novel and Critic’s Pick by the Washington Post.
 She is a Washington DC Council on the Arts and Humanities 2018 Fellowship recipient.
 Her work has appeared in Asia Literary Review, Potomac Review, Raven Chronicles, in several anthologies, and elsewhere.
 She is the 2014 Mid Atlantic Arts Foundation Creative Fellow at Millay Colony for the Arts, 2013 Eli Cantor Fellow at The Corporation of Yaddo, 2011 Stanford Calderwood Fellow at The MacDowell Colony, and a fellow at Hedgebrook, Eastern Frontier Foundation, VCCA, and I-Park Foundation.
 She received her MFA from Bennington College.
-Her second novel, The Kinship of Secrets, will be published in November 2018.
+Her second novel, The Kinship of Secrets, was published to wide acclaim in November 2018.

 Susan Muaddi Darraj teaches in the Johns Hopkins University's MA in Writing program and is the author of The Inheritance of Exile, which was named ForeWord Magazine’s Book of the Year (Short Fiction).
 Her second book, A Curious Land: Stories from Home, was named winner of the AWP Grace Paley Award for Short Fiction, the Arab American Book Award and, most recently, the American Book Award.
 She is a two-time recipient of an Individual Artist Award from the Maryland State Arts Council.